- US Online Poker

-The WSOP NJ promo code is 10FREE where the poker bonus is worth up to $1,060 total.
+Join WSOP NJ here and use promo code is 10FREE where the poker bonus is worth up to $1,060 total.

 Pennsylvania first legalized online gambling in 2017, and after a couple of years the first online casinos and poker sites began to appear.

 In September 2020, the Pennsylvania Gaming Control Board approved the application of Caesars’ online partner 888 Holdings for an interactive gaming manufacturer license.
 PA also requires online poker sites to have a land-based partner.
 In the case of WSOP.com, that partner is Harrah’s Philadelphia Casino and Racetrack.

 WSOP Pennsylvania launched in July 2021 with the same bonus offers and promotions as Nevada and New Jersey.
 They did however have a new poker client, using the same client as the one available in Europe.